iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 > **Parameters** are the Factors which are considered by the model to make **Predictions**. **Linear Regression** ( parameters... )

-> Learner makes adjustments in the Parameters and the Model to Align the Predictions with Actual Results.
+> Learner makes **Adjustments** in the Parameters and the Model to Align the Predictions with Actual Results.

 <h1 name='sup'> Supervised Learning</h1>